2020 Alsco 300 (Kentucky)

 The 2020 Alsco 300 was a NASCAR Xfinity Series race held on July 10, 2020 at Kentucky Speedway in Sparta, Kentucky.
 Contested over 200 laps on the 1.5 mi speedway, it was the 15th race of the 2020 NASCAR Xfinity Series season and the second race in two days at Kentucky.
 Austin Cindric won at Kentucky for the second straight day.

+This was the final Xfinity Series race at Kentucky Speedway, as the track lost it's race in 2021.

 Report

 Background

 Kentucky Speedway is a 1.5-mile (2.4 km) tri-oval speedway in Sparta, Kentucky, which has hosted ARCA, NASCAR and Indy Racing League racing annually since it opened in 2000.
 The track is currently owned and operated by Speedway Motorsports, Inc. and Jerry Carroll, who, along with four other investors, owned Kentucky Speedway until 2008.
 The speedway has a grandstand capacity of 117,000.
 Construction of the speedway began in 1998 and was completed in mid-2000.
 The speedway has hosted the Gander RV & Outdoors Truck Series, Xfinity Series, IndyCar Series, Indy Lights, and most recently, the NASCAR Cup Series beginning in 2011.

 The race was held without fans in attendance due to the ongoing COVID-19 pandemic.